Miserlou/Zappa/README.md

 You can execute any function in your application directly at any time by using the `invoke` command.

-For instance, suppose you have a basic application called in a file called "my_app.py", and you want to invoke a function in it called "my_function".
-Once your application is deployed, you can invoke that function at any time:
+For instance, suppose you have a basic application in a file called "my_app.py", and you want to invoke a function in it called "my_function".
+Once your application is deployed, you can invoke that function at any time by calling:

     $ zappa invoke production 'my_app.my_function'

-Any remote print statements made and the value the function returned will then be printed to your local console.
-Nifty!
+Any remote print statements made and the value the function returned will then be printed to your local console. **Nifty!**

 ## Advanced Usage